 Now, I find it interesting that the media has promoted both the consumption of dairy products and calcium supplements for the prevention and treatment of diseases associated with calcium deficiency; however, consuming the right kinds of calcium foods and supplements is not this simple.
 While dairy products contain ample amounts of calcium, the form of calcium in these foods is not easily absorbed or assimilated in the human body; this is the reason why the list of calcium-rich foods below does not contain any dairy products.

-In foods, calcium occurs naturally in combination with magnesium, and calcium and magnesium also work closely together in the human body.
+In foods, calcium occurs naturally in combination with magnesium, which also work closely together in the human body.
 Calcium-rich foods include all nuts and seeds and green leafy vegetables, so a simple plant-based diet is perfect for obtaining these nutrients.

-As well as including calcium-rich foods in your diet, it is equally as important to ensure that you are not consuming any foods or medications that would deplete your body of calcium.
-Unfortunately, most people lose the fight with calcium; even with a diet high in calcium-rich foods, calcium absorption can be diminished by certain drugs and foods.
+In addition to including calcium-rich foods in your diet, it is equally important to ensure that you do not consume any foods or medications that would deplete your body of calcium.
+Unfortunately, most people lose the fight with calcium; even with a diet high in calcium-rich foods, certain drugs and foods can diminish calcium absorption.

-Fortunately, the foods that deplete calcium from the body can be easily avoided by following a whole foods plant-based diet.
+Fortunately, the foods that deplete calcium from the body can be easily avoided by following a whole food plant-based diet.
 A diet that includes coffee, alcohol, red meat, carbonated drinks, sugar, and white flour products has some level of calcium depletion.
-These ‘foods’ listed above and highlighted should be removed from the diet immediately if calcium, teeth or bone issues are present in the body.
+These foods listed above and highlighted should be removed from the diet immediately if calcium, teeth or bone issues are present in the body.

 CALCIUM FOODS Chlorella, nuts, beans, root vegetables, sunflower seeds, spirulina, whole grains, green leafy vegetables, dried figs, sesame seeds, tahini, sprouts, molasses, sardines, salmon (with soft bones), almonds, asparagus, broccoli, brewer’s yeast, oats, kale, parsley, cabbage, carob pods and blackstrap molasses.